Spay or Neuter your Pet!

 Just like people, pets become overweight when they eat too much and/or exercise too little.
 An appropriate diet and sufficient activity will keep your pet slender and healthy.

-But, what if I want my kids to have the experience of raising puppies or kittens?
+What if I want my kids to have the experience of raising puppies or kittens?

 Contact us today and find out about our foster program for expectant and new mothers.
 Your family may be able to play a valuable role as a foster family for newborn puppies or kittens, giving them the great start in life they need!